-^{10 220} ILCS 5/16-115D(d)(4).
+ILCS 5/16-115D(d)(4).

-11 20 ILCS 3855/1-56(c).
+ILCS 3855/1-56(c).

-high levels of migration to alternative retail electric suppliers, corresponding energy procurement events for electric utilities had not occurred since 2012.12 This has left the Agency without a procurement event "in conjunction with" which it could procure RECs using the RERF.
+high levels of migration to alternative retail electric suppliers, corresponding energy procurement events for electric utilities had not occurred since 2012.
+This has left the Agency without a procurement event "in conjunction with" which it could procure RECs using the RERF.

 Third, Section 1-56(d) of the IPA Act requires that "the price paid to procure renewable energy credits" using the RERF "shall not exceed the winning bid prices paid for like resources procured for electric utilities required to comply with Section 1-75 of this Act."
-The lack of a conjoining procurement event has also left the Agency without a statutorily envisioned price ceiling for "like resources," further constraining procurement using the RERF.
+15 The lack of a conjoining procurement event has also left the Agency without a statutorily envisioned price ceiling for "like resources," further constraining procurement using the RERF.

 Fourth, the IPA Act clearly articulates a preference for longer-term contracts using the RERF, presumably to provide a stable stream of revenue necessary to incent the development of new resources.
 Section 1-56(c) of the IPA Act calls for the Agency to, "whenever possible, enter into long-term contracts on an annual basis for a portion of the incremental requirement for the given procurement year."
 Similarly, Section 1-56(b) of the Act requires that any contracts for resources from distributed generation ("DG") must run a minimum of 5 years.
 But due to unsettled and dynamic load migration between utility and alternative supplier service, the Agency must approach long-term contracting with prudence and care, as the RERF's future balance is subject to the whims of future customer switching.
-16
+18

 In addition to the above risks, as a special state fund, the RERF could always be-and indeed was-subject to the risks of borrowing and transfers.
 In 2010, \$6.7 million was transferred out of the RERF, although ultimately repaid back into it.
 In 2015, \$98 million was permanently transferred from the RERF to the state's General Revenue Fund ("GRF") to make up for insufficient Fiscal Year 2015 general revenues.
-And in August 2017, \$150 million was temporarily transferred from the RERF to the GRF (after \$12 million was permanently transferred from the RERF to the state's Public Utilities Fund in June 2017), leaving the RERF's balance temporarily below the level needed to cover existing contractual obligations (\$37.5 million was transferred back into the RERF from the GRF in April 2018).11 Given these risks, and given recent periods in which the state failed to enact a budget (and thus the IPA lacked appropriation authority to make payments under contracts regardless of actual funds available), the State of Illinois was an unattractive counterparty for REC delivery contracts.
+And in August 2017, \$150 million was temporarily transferred from the RERF to the GRF (after \$12 million was permanently transferred from the RERF to the state's Public Utilities Fund in June 2017), leaving the RERF's balance temporarily below the level needed to cover existing contractual obligations (\$37.5 million was transferred back into the RERF from the GRF in April 2018).
+Given these risks, and given recent periods in which the state failed to enact a budget (and thus the IPA lacked appropriation authority to make payments under contracts regardless of actual funds available), the State of Illinois was an unattractive counterparty for REC delivery contracts.

-With the majority of Illinois electric load being served by ARES, this stood as no small problem-while the RPS covered the vast majority of electricity delivered in the state, very little new renewable generation was able to be developed through it.
-Significant amounts were being paid into the RERF
+With the majority of Illinois electric load being served by ARES, this stood as no small problem-while the RPS covered the vast majority of electricity delivered in the state, very little new renewable

-12 After not having procured energy in 2013, the Agency did conduct energy procurements in April 2014 and September 2014.
+&lt;sup>14 After not having procured energy in 2013, the Agency did conduct energy procurements in April 2014 and September 2014.

-^{13 20} ILCS 3855/1-56(d).
+ILCS 3855/1-56(d).

-14 20 ILCS 3855/1-56(c).
+ILCS 3855/1-56(c).

-^{15 20} ILCS 3855/1-56(b).
+&lt;sup>17 20 ILCS 3855/1-56(b).

-16 For further discussion of the challenges associated with entering into long-term contracts using funding streams subject to load migration changes, see filings made in Commission dockets approving the IPA's 2013 and 2014 annual procurement plans (Docket Nos.
+&lt;sup>18 For further discussion of the challenges associated with entering into long-term contracts using funding streams subject to load migration changes, see filings made in Commission dockets approving the IPA's 2013 and 2014 annual procurement plans (Docket Nos.
 12-0544 and 13-0546).